I will show you where you find Phuket’s best beaches.

-Patong Beach is so popular because it was one of the first tourist destinations in Phuket.
-Virtually all of Phuket’s tourist industry originates from Patong Beach.
+Patong Beach is famous because it was one of the first tourist destinations in Phuket and the island’s tourist industry originates from Patong Beach.

 You will not be bored if you decide to spend a day on Patong beach.

-It is an ok beach if you only want to lie in the sand and relax or go for a walk and enjoy the sea, away from Patong noise and hustle, without having to travel too far.
+But it´s an ok beach if you only want to lie in the sand and relax or go for a walk and enjoy the sea, away from Patong´s noise and hustle, without traveling too far.
 But there is not much to do on the beach.

 Tri Trang’s biggest problem is probably that it is so close to many super beaches.
 It would probably have been more popular if it had been without competition from Phuket’ many top beaches.

-Paradise Beach one of the top scorers on the list of Phuket’s best Beaches.
-It is located very close to Patong Beach but has been difficult to get to, but the beach has been very well visited after a road has been made, it has a lot of visitors and is very popular.
+Paradise Beach is one of the top scorers on Phuket’s best beaches list.
+It is located very close to Patong Beach; it has been difficult to get to in the past, but after a road has been made, it has a lot of visitors and is very popular.

 Just behind the beach is a hip Beach club which you have to go through to get down to the beach.
 You have to pay a fee to get in, but it does include a sun lounger, so you do not have to lie in the sand.

-If you have the opportunity to spend a day on Paradise Beach, do it, you will not regret it.
+If you choose to spend a day on Paradise Beach, do it, you will not regret it.